 Children must be promptly picked up after school at their dismissal time.
-If you are unable to make it on time, please notify the school office.
-Pickups that occur 5 minutes after a student's scheduled pickup time will result in a fee of \$10 per every 5 minutes.
+If you are unable to make it on time, please call or email the school office.
+Pickups that occur 5 minutes after a student's scheduled pickup time will result in charge to your tuition form of payment of \$10 per every 5 minutes per child and will be followed up with an email notice to you.